Meet The Newest Addition To the S-line Of 3D Printers

 • Reinforced feeder wheels made from coated, hardened steel.
 These enable abrasion-resistant 3D printing for high-strength parts using glass or carbon fiber composites (when paired with the Ultimaker print core CC Red)

 • Dual filament flow sensors that increase your print success rate.
 If you run out of filament, the S3 will pause your print and notify you to add a new spool.
-This is a great feature for classrooms who have limited funds to purchase materials and who want to use every available asset they have for their student prints.
+This is a great feature for classrooms that have limited funds to purchase materials and who want to use every available asset they have for their student prints.

 • Advanced active leveling that ensures easy and reliable first-layer adhesion.
 Begin a print job and get on with your work, thanks to precise build area probing and Z-height build plate compensation at the start of every print job.